deeedob/thesis/content/21_foundation_clap.md

 };
 ```

-The `host` pointer serves as a means of communication from the plugin
+The `host` pointer can be utilized to request functionality from the host.
-towards the host, requesting necessary services and functionality.

 The implementation of our plugin in modern C++ requires a mechanism to interact
 with the C-API of the CLAP standard.
 Since the `clap_plugin_t` struct expects
-static function pointers and member functions are not static, we resolve this
+static function pointers and member functions don't provide that, we resolve
-mismatch using *trampoline* functions, also known as *glue* routines.
-These
+this mismatch using *trampoline* functions, also known as *glue* routines.
-functions connect the static world of the C-API with the instance-specific
+These functions connect the static world of the C-API with the
-context of our C++ classes:
+instance-specific context of our C++ classes:

 ```cpp
 MiniGain* MiniGain::self(const clap_plugin *plugin) {